bbalog87/catfish-genome/gap_work.md

 So we got 500 N to fill or not.
 I would like to suggest to rerun LG gapcloser using only the scaffold1 and the canu-cleaned oxford nanopore data.
-Or option 2, map the illumina data, oxfore nanopore and hifi data onto the scaffold 1 and visualize in IGV and cross cheched the targeted region.
+Or option 2, map the illumina data, oxford nanopore and hifi data onto the scaffold 1 and visualize in IGV and cross cheched the targeted region.
 Or option 3 use the canu assembly of ONT the aligned with mummer and get the posisiton that covered the map. design a primer and check by doing a PCR.